 Yes, Cornell Undergrads and Graduate School students do research here.
 But the public is welcome with open arms and a knowledgeable staff.

-Directly inside the Welcome Center, find chairs overlooking a pond through floor to ceiling windows.
+Directly inside the Welcome Center, find chairs overlooking a pond through floor-to-ceiling windows.
 Sit and meditate on the birds that come by.
-Or interact with the wooden oval “Sound Ring” sculpture designed by architect Mya Lin, that via I-pad, plays birdcalls and soundscapes both recorded and live.
+Or interact with the wooden oval “Sound Ring” sculpture designed by architect Mya Lin, which via Ipad, plays birdcalls and soundscapes both recorded and live.

 To see birds of all kinds in the wild, grab a trail and bird-watching guide from the folks at the desk and take a walk on one or more of the well-marked paths that circle ponds and run through various habitats.
-Visitors Center open daily 10-4, Sapsucker Woods Sanctuary open daily dawn to dusk, free.
+The Visitors Center is open daily from 10-4, and Sapsucker Woods Sanctuary is open daily from dawn to dusk, free.

 VISIT: Herbert F. Johnson Museum, Cornell Campus

 Opened in 1973, this blocky, board-formed concrete I.M.
-Pei designed art museum offers a quiet trip though time, from ancient to contemporary, paintings to decorative arts.
+Pei-designed art museum offers a quiet trip through time, from ancient to contemporary, paintings to decorative arts.

-Perhaps the most well known foundational holdings include Giacometti’s “Walking Man” sculpture, and a “Life Mask” of Marquis de Lafayette.
+Perhaps the most well-known foundational holdings include Giacometti’s “Walking Man” sculpture and a “Life Mask” by Marquis de Lafayette.
 But the building itself, and the views of Lake Cayuga that it affords, are reasons, too, to come here.

-Don’t miss the 2nd floor outdoor patio where you can stretch out on an ergonomic, sculptural bench and stair up at the “Cosmos” by Leo Villareal: an homage to Carl Sagan, who taught astronomy on campus.
-The installation of 12,000 LED lights twinkle randomly on the ceiling of the patio overhang day and night.
+Don’t miss the 2nd-floor outdoor patio where you can stretch out on an ergonomic, sculptural bench and stair up at the “Cosmos” by Leo Villareal: an homage to Carl Sagan, who taught astronomy on campus.
+The installation of 12,000 LED lights twinkles randomly on the ceiling of the patio overhang day and night.
 Many say it’s incredibly cool after dark.

 Cross through the underground walkway to a new 2015 building extension (for events and classes) two floors beneath the lobby.